rockdonald2/GasPriceMonitorization/README.md

 **Note**: this won't contain the created dashboard's model, only periodically pulls data from an external server and puts into an InfluxDB bucket. _Data source is [peco-online](https://www.peco-online.ro/)_.

 `index.sh` shell script will create Docker containers, start them and initiate the scraping mechanism, which periodically (currently every day) resets itself.
-To recreate dashboard the `model.json` should be imported into a Grafana dashboard from the `dashboard` directory and az InfluxDB datasource should be added with database name `GasPriceMonitorization`.
+To recreate dashboard the `model.json` should be imported into a Grafana dashboard from the `dashboard` directory and an InfluxDB datasource should be added using database name `GasPriceMonitorization`.
 To reupload all data from archived data run `bash scripts/upload_all.sh` on host machine from the root directory.

 ## Short description